How to Talk to Your Children About End-of-Life Care

 As parents, we spend most of our lives caring for our children.
 But one day, the time will come when the roles are reversed and our children will need to become our caregivers.

-This period of time can be uncomfortable for all — which is why many families choose not to have the “tough conversation” about what the next steps are for a parent’s care.
-But, now is the time to talk to your children about end-of-life care.
-Learn more about how to get your children involved in this conversation.
+This period of time can be uncomfortable for all — which is why many families choose not to have the “tough conversation” about what the next steps are for a parent’s care until a crisis occurs.

 So, what should you do if you’re having difficulty speaking with your children about end-of-life care?